 The billing for various products and services delivered to clients, the recording of all types of receipts and invoices, the verification of these receipts and invoices, the payment of suppliers, and the management of the accounts payable and accounts receivable departments are just a few of the bookkeeping services we can offer you.
 In accordance with the rules you and your business must follow, we can also create monthly, quarterly, and annual financial reports.

-Feel free to address our accountants in the Netherlands for more information our basic bookkeeping services.
+Feel free to address our accountants in the Netherlands for more information on our basic bookkeeping services.
 Here is also an infographic on our solutions:

 What should an investor know on the Dutch accounting system?